CURRENCIES: Pound Retakes $1.30 Level After Flash Crash; Dollar Meanders Lower

 Oanda's Erlam is among those who believe the pound will go from strength to strength in the months ahead (http://www.marketwatch.com/story/the-pound-looks-set-for-significant-further-upside-now-that-its-regained-130-2017-05-18), if U.K. data continue to perform well.
 He believes the pound could hit $1.35 if the next few months are calm enough.

-The dollar was down slightly against the yen, adding to recent losses against the Japan currency as turmoil in Washington has sent investors fleeing to haven assets.
-The dollar was buying Yen111.47 on Friday, down from Yen111.49 late Thursday in New York.
+The dollar was down slightly against the yen, adding to recent losses against the Japan currency, which is widely viewed as a haven currency.
+The dollar was buying Yen111.30 on Friday, down from Yen111.49 late Thursday in New York, a move of 0.2%.
+For the week, the yen has advanced 1.8%.

-The ICE Dollar Index , which measures the currency against a basket of six major rivals, was trading at 97.52, lower than the 97.66 seen late Thursday in New York.
+The ICE Dollar Index , which measures the currency against a basket of six major rivals, was trading down 0.6% to 97.33, on track for a weekly drop of nearly 2%, wiping out all of the currency's postelection pop after Trump won the U.S. presidency in November.

+Washington could continue to set the tone for trading, and any developments on the controversy over Trump and Russian interference in the U.S. presidential election could be a cause for additional selling.
+Trump begins a multicountry foreign trip, which includes Saudi Arabia, Israel, Belgium and Italy.

 Outside of the advance services report for the first quarter, Friday's data calendar is quiet.
-St. Louis Federal Reserve President James Bullard will give a speech on the economy and monetary policy at the Association for Corporate Growth at Washington University in St. Louis, Mo. at 9:15 a.m.
+St. Louis Federal Reserve President James Bullard will give a speech on the economy and monetary policy at the Association for Corporate Growth at Washington University in St. Louis at 9:15 a.m.
 Eastern.

-Otherwise, investors may continue to watch U.S. headlines for developments on the controversy over President Donald Trump and Russian interference in the U.S. presidential election.
-Trump begins a multicountry foreign trip, which includes Saudi Arabia, Israel, Belgium and Italy.

 Opinion:Ask Arora: How investors can avoid losing their shirt in the age of Trump (http://www.marketwatch.com/story/ask-arora-how-investors-can-avoid-losing-their-shirt-in-the-age-of-trump-2017-05-18)

-The Brazil real edged up against the U.S. dollar on Friday gaining 0.3% to 3.37 to the dollar, after plunging Thursday as the country's opposition called for the resignation of President Michel Temer over a bribery allegation.
+In other currency pairs, the Brazil real soared against the U.S. dollar on Friday gaining 1.6% to 3.32 to the dollar, after plunging Thursday as the country's opposition called for the resignation of President Michel Temer over a bribery allegation.
+For the week, the real has lost 6.2%.

 The news hit Brazil-linked investments (http://www.marketwatch.com/story/brazilian-stocks-are-plunging-after-a-bribery-allegation-against-the-countrys-leader-2017-05-18) hard on Thursday, including exchange-traded funds linked to the country and the Brazil Bovespa stock benchmark .